gammapy/gammapy/docs/scripts/index.rst

 General settings
 ----------------

-The `general` section comprises information related with the `logging` configuration, as well as the output folder where all file outputs and datasets will be stored, declared as value of the `outdir` parameter.
+The ``general`` section comprises information related with the ``logging`` configuration, as well as the output folder where all file outputs and datasets will be stored, declared as value of the ``outdir`` parameter.

 .. gp-howto-hli:: general

 Observations selection
 ----------------------

-The observations used in the analysis may be selected from a `datastore` declared in the `observations` section of the settings, using also different parameters and values to build a composed filter.
+The observations used in the analysis may be selected from a ``datastore`` declared in the ``observations`` section of the settings, using also different parameters and values to build a composed filter.

 .. gp-howto-hli:: observations

 You may use the `get_observations()` method to proceed to make the observation filtering.
-The observations are stored as a list of `DataStoreObservation` containers.
+The observations are stored as a list of `~gammapy.data.DataStoreObservation` objects.

 .. code-block:: python